 What has been your favorite styling moment so far?

 It was a look that I did on Nisha at Sundance.
 She wore a thrifted jacket with a Theory button down shirt and we used a chain that she had as a tie.
 It’s a really simple outfit but it was a moment where she was really happy and that just meant so much to me.
 The best style moments are when somebody is smiling and is authentically happy.

 How did the opportunity to work with Brian Cox happen and what was it like being at the Globes when he won?

 I was asked by Matthew Lesher, Brian’s manager, to style him for the AFI Awards Luncheon, BAFTA Luncheon, Vanity Fair party, the Globes, and the upcoming Critics’ Choice Awards.
 I had known Matthew for a few years from my time in independent film casting.
 He was so gracious to have given me this opportunity.
-So, I got to work with a legend who I respect greatly!
+And, I got to work with a legend who I respect greatly!